-11 September marks a strategic date in history.
-It marks the defeat of the Islamic Jihad against Malta.
+11 September marks a most strategic date in history.
+This week marks the 450th anniversary of a most dramatic defeat of Islamic Jihad against Europe.
+Face by a new threat of Islamic invasions, Europe needs to learn afresh the lessons of the Great Siege of Malta.

 This article can also be read as a PowerPoint with pictures.